-Large number of Jains live in Morang, Kathmandu, Sunsari District , Jhapa and Saptari that we know of, also celebrate Mahavir Jayanti, but may be with passing of time they might be in other places of the country as well.
-Jains in Nepal practice Jain unity, Digambar or Svetambara, anyone speaking any language could become a member and carry out Jain religious activities, keeping to fundamental principles of Jainism.
+A large number of Jains who live in Morang, Kathmandu, Sunsari District, Jhapa, and Saptari that we know of, also celebrate Mahavir Jayanti but maybe with the passing of time, they might be in other places of the country as well.
+Jains in Nepal practice Jain unity, Digambar, or Svetambara, anyone speaking any language could become a member and carry out Jain religious activities, keeping to fundamental principles of Jainism.

 When the lamp arrives, the darkness dies.

 In the same way, in the face of man’s penance sin vanishes.

 When the oil of the lamp is consumed, darkness arises.